Surface-Code Hardware Hamiltonian: Results

 We optimize the exchange coupling $J_{13}$ in each unit cell to maximize the fidelity of iSWAP under three progressively more realistic noise models: (i) intrinsic decoherence only; (ii) decoherence plus parasitic two-body $ZZ$ couplings; (iii) decoherence, two-body $ZZ$ couplings, and three-body $ZZZ$ interactions.
 For every model, we quote the minimum gate error obtained at the corresponding optimal $J_{13}$ of the noise model (ii).
 All simulations target the \textsc{Sycamore} architecture, and the resulting fidelity of the $\mathrm{iSWAP}_{Q_1Q_3}$ gate is reported as a function of the side coupling strength $\Gside$.

-We probed the sensitivity of the iSWAP to the control envelope using a pulse \emph{flat-top Gaussian}: a short Gaussian ramp–up, a constant plateau at the target frequency, and a symmetric ramp-down, as shown in Appendix \ref{app:bad_cell}.
+We probed the sensitivity of the iSWAP to the control envelope using a pulse \emph{flat-top Gaussian}: a short Gaussian ramp–up, a constant plateau at the target frequency, and a symmetric ramp-down (see more details in Supplementary Fig. S2).
 The same template is applied to every unit cell, but the exact width is adjusted to the locally optimized exchange coupling $J_{13}$.

 Figure~\ref{fig:iswap_fidelity4}\,(a–c) reports the resulting gate error for three representative side coupling strengths $\Gside$.
 For each cell we compare $\blacklozenge$~decoherence only, $\bullet$~decoherence\,+\,$ZZ$, $\blacksquare$~decoherence\,+\,$ZZ$+$ZZZ$.
 In all cells, the flat-top Gaussian maintains high fidelity, and the modest spread in pulse length highlights the tolerance of the protocol to local variations in $J_{13}$.